Should You Go or Stay? How to Decide About Holiday Travel When You Have an Elderly or Chronically Ill Pet

 If you decide to stay home this year, try creating new traditions that feel meaningful for both you and your pet.
 Maybe it’s a slow morning with your favorite music playing while they nap beside you, or a walk through the neighborhood lights before curling up on the couch together.
 You can still mark the season in ways that feel special, even if they look different from what everyone else is doing.

-It’s also okay to grieve what you’re missing the noise, the laughter, the photos with family and still find comfort in the quiet presence you’re gaining.
+It’s also okay to grieve what you’re missing the connection, the shared meals, the little moments with family and still find comfort in the quiet presence you’re gaining at home.
 There’s something calming about being exactly where you’re needed, even if no one else sees it.
 Love often means doing the unglamorous thing: cleaning up messes, giving meds, or sitting in stillness beside a fragile body that once ran full speed to greet you.
 Those small moments of care may not look like much from the outside, but they hold a depth of love that no trip could replace.

 Ask for Support